Bobby Witt Jr. Player Props: Royals vs. Rangers

 Bobby Witt Jr. At The Plate

-- Witt Jr. is hitting .186 with two home runs and four walks.
+- Witt Jr. leads Kansas City in slugging percentage (.435) thanks to five extra-base hits.

-- Witt Jr. has picked up a hit in five of 12 games this season, with multiple hits three times.
+- In 50.0% of his 16 games this season, Witt Jr. has picked up at least one hit.
+He's also had six multi-hit games.

-- In 12 games played this season, he has gone deep in two of them.
+- In 16 games played this year, he has hit a homer in two of them.

-- In four games this year, Witt Jr. has picked up an RBI, with more than one RBI once.
+- In five games this year, Witt Jr. has picked up an RBI, with more than one RBI once.

-- He has scored in five games this year (41.7%), but has had no multi-run games.
+- In eight of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.